bhark/Konsent/README.md

 ## Important note on the state of Konsent

 Konsent is no longer being maintained or developed upon.
-The project was put in the grave after stumbling into some deeper misconceptions in the model.
-A new application and model is slowly making its way into existence, and is under active development as of November 2021.
+The project was put in the grave after stumbling into some deeper misconceptions in the model. **Konsent is not in a usable state!** A new application and model is slowly making its way into existence, and is under slow development as of November 2021.

+### ...but all is not lost

+As of mid-january 2022, the outlines of a development team (more like a mutual aid network, really) is beginning to take form.
+Revamping Konsent will be a primary goal.

+Step one is designing a decision-making flow on the basis of what we learned from Konsent so far.
+There's talk of integrating communication and planning tools as well, to turn Konsent into an organizational tool in itself.
+Development-wise, it looks like we'll be working with Svelte, Sveltekit and Python Flask, real hip SPA/SSR-style.

+Write an email to adrianelias@protonmail.com if you're interested in participating.

 ## About